Great minds don’t always think alike.

 Instead of connecting neurodivergent and disabled kids with an identity, tribe, and voice, we segregate and marginalize them.
 We medicalize and assess them.
 We demand their compliance and rarely ask for consent.
 We define their identities through the deficit and medical models and then tell them to get some grit and growth mindset.
 We reduce emancipatory tech to remedial chains.

 Let’s embrace instead the voice and choice of self-directed, passion-based learning informed by neurodiversity, the social model of disability, and assistive technology.
-Create a future of education and work where diverse teams use technology and design thinking to communicate, collaborate, iterate, and launch to authentic audiences of fellow humans.
+Create a future of education and work where diverse teams use technology to communicate, collaborate, iterate, and launch to authentic audiences of fellow humans.

 End the segregation of special.
+Fix injustice, not kids.
 Together, we will iterate our way through massive software-driven change.
 We will navigate disruption with compassion, finding opportunity and inspiration in the diversity of our shared humanity.
 We are humans making things for and with other humans, helping each other cope with sentience and senescence on our pale blue dot.

 To that end, the quotes and resources below provide a primer on neurodiversity, the social model of disability, and design for real life.
 The social model, for both minds and bodies, is essential to inclusive design.
 We are responsible for humanizing flow in the systems we inhabit, and we need the social model to do it.